views-platform/docs/FAQ & Glossary/glossary.md

 A sweep configuration is a set of specifications defining how hyperparameters should be explored during a hyperparameter search, the hyperparameters to be tuned, and their respective ranges or values to be tried.

 ### Weights & Biases (wandb)
 Weights & Biases (W&B) is used to log relevant information (such as data, transformations, and results) produced by each task during the execution of the workflow.
 W&B logging within each task enables tracking and monitoring of the workflow's progress and outputs, enhancing visibility and reproducibility.
+To see how we integrate different utilities for tracking model performances on W&B, refer to the [views-pipeline-core documentation](https://github.com/views-platform/views-pipeline-core?tab=readme-ov-file#utils-for-weights--biases)

-See the Quickstart guide [here](https://docs.wandb.ai/quickstart).
+See the Quickstart guide for Weights & Biases [here](https://docs.wandb.ai/quickstart).

-### Utils/Utility Functions
-Collection of functions or tools that serve various general purposes and are commonly reused across different parts of a software project.
-These utility functions are often not specific to any particular domain or task but rather provide common functionalities that can be helpful in many different situations.
+---

 ## Key Forecasting Terms